Byzantine Photograph Collections

 There are also a number of special collections that focus on specific media within Byzantine art, including textiles, silver, and illuminated manuscripts.
 There is also a general census of Byzantine art in private and museum collections throughout North America, which was begun under the auspices of Mildred and Robert Bliss, the founders of Dumbarton Oaks.
 In addition, there are photograph collections compiled by noteworthy scholars such as Franklin M. Biebel (mosaics), Arthur Kingsley Porter (architecture and manuscripts), Kurt Weitzmann (manuscripts), and Donald Drew Egbert and Andrew S. Keck (travel photography).
 Finally, there are two collections that specifically focus on architecture and architectural decoration in Istanbul: Nicholas V. Artamonoff and William Earl Betsch.

 Click on a section below to consult the relevant finding aid.
-Researchers interested in textiles, silver, mosaics, and manuscripts should also consult the special collections.
+Researchers interested in textiles, silver, mosaics, and manuscripts should also consult the special collections listed above.

 - Minor media